josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 At first, when I began to use AI<footnote>LLMs, more accurately, which are <a href="https://www.theatlantic.com/philosophy/2026/06/no-artificial-intelligence-is-not-conscious/687378/?gift=1ga2TvL-DbuHDQIcYF7oR7CsNA92bD_yo6VqlH7-uco">not any kind of intelligence, artificial or otherwise</a>.
 Regardless, I'll use the terms "LLM" and "AI" interchangeably here, even though LLM is the technically correct term (and I mostly am referring to LLM agents).</footnote> agents day-to-day, I was blown away by their capabilities, and by how much they elevated my own.
 Certainly, the floor was raised.
 I could do far more, much faster.
 That much was undeniable.

-Armed with this newfound power, I accomplished a flurry of tasks I either wasn't capable of, or didn't have the time for previously:
+Armed with this newfound power, I accomplished a flurry of tasks I either wasn't capable of, or didn't have time for previously:

 - At work, I could get up and running in new codebases without asking for help, and could contribute to them much more easily—_especially_ when they were in unfamiliar programming languages
-- I got some projects updated, moved, or refactored, all in record time (_including a particularly gnarly Nuxt upgrade I'd been putting off for years, and that would've taken me days, done in about an hour_)
+- I got some projects updated, moved, or refactored, all in record time (_including a particularly gnarly Nuxt upgrade I'd been putting off for years_)
 - I added several new features to a handful of apps here and there that I wouldn't have otherwise
 - I scaffolded new things and built out greenfield projects in record time
 - I wrote more tests, faster than ever